merryndconstable/merryndconstable.github.io/index.md

 ---
 layout: home
-title: TACO Lab
+title: HOME
 ---

-# TACO Lab
-**Thinking and Acting in Context**
+# Thinking and Acting in Context

-Northumbria University | School of Psychology
+Welcome to the TACO Lab at Northumbria University (School of Psychology).

-The TACO Lab studies how thinking and action are shaped by context.
-We investigate how physical, social, and psychological environments influence cognition, perception, and behaviour.

 Our research sits at the intersection of: